-- On the first floor of the library there are over 100 computers, including 18 Macs, for UNCW student staff and faculty use.
+- On the first floor of the library there are over 100 computers, including 12 Macs, 4 Bloomberg terminals and 2 GIS workstations for UNCW student, staff, and faculty use.
+See what software is available in the Learning Commons .

-- There are also Dell and Apple laptops available to check-out from TAC and 6 iPad kiosks around the library for quick browsing.
+- There are 6 kiosks around the library for quick browsing.

 - Visitors have 5 designated computers for use.

-- In addition, TAC has specialized collaboration and video editing computers and software.
+- TAC has specialized collaboration and video editing computers and software, including the Adobe Creative Cloud.

 Logon with your UNCW email username (without the @uncw.edu) and email password.